Chart Color Schemes

 Nowra Hill features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 82.7% of all households, including 40.7% couples with children, 31.0% couples without children, and 10.8% single parent families.
-Non-family households account for the remaining 17.3%, with lone person households at 15.3% and group households comprising 2.1%.
-The median household size is 3.0 people, which is larger than the Rest of NSW average of 2.3.
+Non-family households comprise the remaining 17.3%, with lone person households at 15.3% and group households making up 2.1%.
+The median household size is 3.0 people, larger than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households